Sound of the Underground (song): Background and composition

 "Sound of the Underground" was written by Brian Higgins, Niara Scarlett and Miranda Cooper.
-In an interview with The Daily Telegraph's Alice Vincent, Cooper explained that she was into drum and bass at the time and had been inspired by Puretone's 1998 single "Addicted to Bass".
+In an interview with The Daily Telegraph's Alice Vincent, Cooper explained that she was into drum and bass at the time and had been inspired by Josh Abrahams and Amiel Daemion's 1998 single "Addicted to Bass", as well as the popular nursery rhyme "The Wheels on the Bus".
 The song has been described as "a mechanistic sashay of twangy surf guitar and sultry gang vocals – Girls Aloud explodes like a five-headed Kylie Minogue."
 The song is written in E minor (recorded in E-flat minor) with a time signature in common time and a tempo of 163 beats per minute.
 The vocal range spans from G3 to C#5.
 Following typical verse-chorus form, the song consists of a verse followed by a bridge and chorus.
 The second half of the bridge is also employed as a middle 8.

 "Sound of the Underground" was one of sixty songs that Higgins and Cooper had written with the aim of launching their own girl group.
 The song was originally recorded in 2001 by Orchid, a London girl group that included singer and actress Louise Griffiths and who disbanded before gaining a firm record deal.
 Irish artist Samantha Mumba was due to record this as her comeback song in 2002 but she opted for "I'm Right Here" instead.
 It was chosen by Girls Aloud's manager Louis Walsh as their debut single.
 The finalists of the ITV1 programme Popstars: The Rivals recorded and rehearsed the song a week before the finals.

+In the liner essay for the 20th anniversary re-release of the group's debut album, Sound of the Underground, Kimberley Walsh wrote, "I was just glad [the song] wasn't an insipid ballad or something really cheesy – it was definitely a song with a cooler vibe."
+Nicola Roberts admitted that she was initially anxious about the drum and bass sound of the track, which made it stand out from other chart hits of that era: "We didn't have drum and bass up north at the time; we just had commercial radio ...
+So I was just very aware that Sound of the Underground sounded different from the pop groups that came before us: Atomic Kitten, Spice Girls, Hear'Say."